Excitations of N$_{2 }$ and O$_{2}$ molecules due to helium ion impact and a polarization effect: Introduction

-In the last few years, experimental studies of ion collisions at low and medium energies (a few eV and keV) are undertaken using different techniques.
-For example, in the case of the interaction between He$^{+}$ ions and H$_{2}$, N$_{2}$, O$_{2}$, CO, NO molecules, collision spectroscopy methods \cite{33m,66m,67m}, and high resolution translational spectroscopy for the pairs H$_{2}^{+}-$H$_{2}$, H$_{2}^{+}-$Mg, H$_{2}^{+}-$Na, H$ _{2}^{+}-$Cs, and H$_{2}^{+}-$Ar \cite{68m} are used.
-Emission from the dissociation products in the visible range revealed a rich spectrum of excited states in collisions of the different ions with O$_{2}$ and N$_{2}$ molecules \cite{69m,70m}.
+In the last few years, experimental studies on ion collisions at low and medium energies (a few eV and keV) have been performed using different techniques.
+For example, in the case of the interaction between He$^{+}$ ions and H$_{2}$, N$_{2}$, O$_{2}$, CO, and NO molecules, collision spectroscopy methods \cite{33m,66m,67m}, and high resolution translational spectroscopy for the pairs H$_{2}^{+}-$H$_{2}$, H$_{2}^{+}-$Mg, H$_{2}^{+}-$ Na, H$_{2}^{+}-$Cs, and H$_{2}^{+}-$Ar \cite{68m} have been used.
+Emission from the dissociation products in the visible range revealed a rich spectrum of excited states in the collisions of different ions with O$_{2}$ and N$_{2} $ molecules \cite{69m,70m}.

-In this work, we experimentally study dissociative excitation in collisions of helium ions with nitrogen and oxygen molecules in the ion energy range of 0.7--10 keV.
-One of the reason for the choice of the helium ion as a projectile is that highly excited molecular states of the oxygen and nitrogen molecular ion arise in this case, since the inelastic channels of charge exchange prevails in the respective range of collision energies and so the inner-shell electron of the molecules is captured \cite{33m,34m}.
-Absolute emission cross sections are measured and reported for the most nitrogen and oxygen atomic and ionic lines in vacuum ultraviolet ($80-130$ nm) and visible ($380-800$ nm), spectral region.
-Measurements are performed by the optical spectroscopy method \cite{75m,76m}.
+In this work, we experimentally studied dissociative excitation in collisions of helium ions with nitrogen and oxygen molecules in the ion energy range of 0.7--10 keV.
+One of the reasons for the choice of the helium ion as a projectile is that highly excited molecular states of the oxygen and nitrogen molecular ion arise in this case because the inelastic channels of charge exchange prevail in the respective range of collision energies, and thus the inner-shell electrons of the molecules are captured \cite {33m,34m}.
+Absolute emission cross-sections were measured and reported for most nitrogen and oxygen atomic and ionic lines in the vacuum ultraviolet ($ 80-130$ nm) and visible ($380-800$ nm), spectral regions.
+The measurements were performed using high-resolution optical spectroscopy \cite{75m,76m}.
 We report the measurements of the degree of linear polarization for the lines of the helium atom $\lambda =388.9$ nm for the transition $3p$ $^{3}$P$ _{0}\rightarrow 2s$ $^{3}$S and $\lambda =587.6$ nm, the transition 3$d$ $ ^{3}$D $\rightarrow $ $2p$ $^{3}$P and nitrogen ion $\lambda =500.1-500.5$ nm, the transition 3$d$ $^{3}$F$_{0}\rightarrow 3p$ $^{3}$D due to the He$ ^{+}-$N$_{2}$ collision.

-This article is organized as follows.
-In Sec.
-II we present the experiment setup and measurement method.
-In Sec.
-III we present processes and emission spectral lines that are measured for the He$^{+}$ $-$ N$_{2}$, He$^{+}$ $-$ O $_{2}$ and $e$ $-$ N$_{2}$, $e$ $-$ O$_{2}$ collision systems and discuss the results of measurements.
-Finally, conclusions follow in Sec.
-IV.
+The remainder of this paper is organized as follows.
+In Sec. \ref{Expset}, we present the experimental setup and measurement method.
+In Sec. \ref{Results}, we present the processes and emission spectral lines measured for the He$^{+}$ $-$ N$_{2}$ and He$^{+}$ $-$ O$_{2}$ collision systems, and discuss the results of the measurements.
+Finally, conclusions follow in Sec. \ref{Con}.